Money Rules We Shouldn’t Break

 10% Saving on Income

-Although outdated, the 10% saving for retirement still plays a significant role in our financial journeys.
-When I got my first vocation, I was eager to commence saving for retirement.
-Being young, I opted for a 401(k) and set aside 10% of my income.
+Although outdated, the 10% saving for retirement still plays a significant role in your financial journey.
+When I got my first job, I was eager to commence saving for retirement.
+Being young, I opted for a 201(k) and set aside 5% of my income.
 It was a simple, easy way for a teen to save for retirement.
-The standard is 10%; it can’t be lower, but it can be higher.
+The standard is 3%; it can’t be lower, but it can be higher, and my employer matched it.

-As I approached 30 years old and got a better job, I increased my savings.
-Statistics show that our life expectancy is rising while our retirement age is fixed.
-After all, the 10% saving might not be enough to cover our lives after retirement.
-We can avoid post-retirement predicaments by increasing our savings rate and cutting expenses.
+In my 30s and after getting a better job, I increased my retirement savings.
+Statistics show that our life expectancy is rising while our retirement age remains the same or, in our case, seems to be being pushed later into our 70’s.
+After all, 10% savings might not be enough to cover your life after retirement.
+You can avoid post-retirement predicaments by increasing your savings rate and cutting expenses.

 Social Security Number Kept Safe

 Financial crimes have been on the rise, particularly in this digital age.
 Identity theft and carding are now the norms in the Internet’s darkest corners.
-Such thieves only require our social security numbers, credit card numbers, and names to execute their crimes.
-They might make credit purchases or, worse, claim a loan under our names.
+Such thieves only require your social security numbers, credit card numbers, and names to execute their crimes.
+They might make credit purchases or, worse, claim a loan under your name.

 In today’s digital age, security and your phone are especially essential in a world where sensitive information, like social security numbers, is at our fingertips.
 While phones were once exempt from cybercrime, this is no longer true.
 There are multiple threats to consider, and not doing so can have dire consequences.
 If you click here, you will discover the risks and safety measures you can take to protect yourself.
 You can then use your phone with peace of mind about protecting your security.